honoring_integrity_children

 How we see our children, the elderly, the marginalized, or anyone in our care is based on how we see all the parts within ourselves.
 How we treat the most vulnerable of our society is based on how we treat ourselves.

 I am seeing this in how we treat DADS, too.
 Watch any commercial and you’ll see how dad is treated as the big, lazy buffoon.
 The other day, I was with a group of women and they weren’t just “getting something off their chest” and needing some support of their tribe.
 They were making fun of their husbands.
 I sat back for a moment and thought, “What if Brian was talking about ME this way?
 What if each of their husbands was talking about them this way?
 Like, ‘…and then she decided to actually give the kids cereal for dinner!
 What?!
 Um, hello, like that is nutritious.
 Geez!”
 We would lose it.
 We would be so hurt.
-(Here’s a post about how dads aren’t stupid, and this one about how dads matter.
-And lastly, one about dads and devotion).

 These kind of “everyday disregards” are commonly accepted — at the playground, dinner table, with friends, and in everyday life.
 I won’t be a part of it.
 I won’t be a part of treating our children, our spouses, and anyone else with disregard.